ahmnot/notre-doc/README.md

 # Notre Doc
-This project is here to make a new website for a doctor.
+This project is a new website for a doctor.
 He needs a platform which is secured, modern and fast.

 For the moment it uses these: